 Current drug development for neurodegenerative diseases is limited by poor translation of preclinical animal models to clinical applications in humans.
 There is a pressing demand for breakthroughs, especially considering the expected rise in people affected by for instance Parkinson’s Disease (PD).

 InnoSer uses advanced in-vitro brain models that implement human pluripotent stem cell-derived brain cell cultures, or organoids.
 These technologies can transform current in-vitro models by making use of healthy or patient-derived cells to study the phenotype, neuronal network formation and electrophysiological activity of these cells in a platform that allows for advanced read-out and a relevant, in-vivo-like microenvironment.
 By improving the predictive value of preclinical research we strive to reduce failing rates and costs for our customers.

 InnoSer has started exploring the field of tissue-derived organoids that are obtained during surgery or biopsy comprising of human tumor tissue that are termed Patient Derived Organoid (PDO).
-Long-term organoids (PDXO) exhibit dysplasia and invasiveness, phenotypically and genetically resembling the original patient-derived tumor.
-Recently InnoSer has teamed up with leading edge research groups from both academia and industrial partners which has led to a collaborative project to establish PDXO models from primary colon, esophagus, pancreas, stomach, liver, endometrium, prostate and breast tumors.
-InnoSer will validate the PDXO model using in vivo models to develop a fast and reliable screening model in the drug discovery and preclinical drug development chain.
+Long-term organoids exhibit dysplasia and invasiveness, phenotypically and genetically resembling the original patient-derived tumor.
+Recently InnoSer has teamed up with leading edge research groups from both academia and industrial partners which has led to a collaborative project to establish organoid-mouse combined models (PDXO) from primary colon, esophagus, pancreas, stomach, liver, endometrium, prostate and breast tumors.
+InnoSer will validate the PDXO model using in-vivo methods to develop a fast and reliable screening model in the drug discovery and preclinical drug development chain.